-Co-insurance is an amount you are required to pay as your share of the cost for services which are subject to the deductible.
-Once an individual has met their individual plan deductible, or the family as a whole has met the family plan deductible, you will be responsible for paying the coinsurance for covered services subject to the deductible.
-Co-insurance is usually a percentage (for example, 30%).
+Co-insurance is an amount you are required to pay as your share of the cost for services in network or out of network which are subject to the deductible.
+Once an individual has met their individual plan deductible, or the family as a whole has met the family plan deductible, you will be responsible for paying the co-insurance for covered services subject to the deductible.
+Co-insurance is usually a percentage (for example, 0%).